LynadRF/expensetracker/README.md

 ## Test it locally

-git clone this repository, install all dependencies in both /client and /server with `npm install`, run both the client and the server in dev mode with `npm run dev`.
+git clone this repository, install all dependencies in both /client and /server with `npm install`, run the client with `npm run preview` and the server with `npm run start`.

-A demo account with already existing records will be created to test it out.
-Log into it with `email: demo@web.de` and `password: demo`.
+Go to `localhost:3000` and log in with the already created demo account with records with `email: demo@web.de` and `password: demo`.

 ## Built with